Primers • Support Vector Machines (SVM)

 Sigmoid Kernel

-• Avoids the explicit computation of the high-dimensional feature space, reducing computational cost.
+Efficiency: Avoids explicit computation of the high-dimensional feature space, thereby reducing computational overhead.

-• Works for very high-dimensional data without increasing memory requirements significantly.
+Scalability: Can manage very high-dimensional data without significantly increasing memory requirements.

 Choosing the Right Kernel

-• Linear Kernel: For linearly separable data or datasets with many features.
+- Linear Kernel: Best for linearly separable data or datasets with many features.

-• Polynomial Kernel: When interactions of features up to a certain degree are relevant.
+- Polynomial Kernel: Suitable when feature interactions up to a specific degree are significant.

 Applications